 While recent figures displayed that unemployment in the United Kingdom dropped to its lowest level in over six years, this has not correlated with a reduction in consumer debt.

 In fact, new borrowing on loans, credit cards and overdrafts reached a staggering £1.25bn across November.
 A fall in people out of work appears to be insignificant due to debt rising to a seven-year high.
-Unfortunately, this is evidence of a dangerous trend – Britons are still relying on credit – as consumer helplines are busier than at the same stage a year ago.
+Unfortunately, this is evidence of a dangerous trend – Scots are still relying on credit – as consumer helplines are busier than at the same stage a year ago.

 The Bank of England’s research for November underlines how difficult a significant number of UK residents are finding combining reduced government financial support with high living costs.
 Many, regardless of their wealth, overbuy and consequently overspend around Christmas and the prospect of the first credit card bills of 2015 is likely to be feared by those under financial pressure.

 Unemployment now stands at 5.8 per cent of the adult working population, meaning there are nearly 31 million working according to the Office for National Statistics.
 Although more people are in work, this is not to say the UK is making big strides in combating their personal debt problems.

 National Debtline and debt charity StepChange are expecting to receive plenty of calls in January and February as the financial fallout from late 2014 is likely to cause many taxpayers some money issues.

-Our fabulous TrustPilot rating demonstrates that we are a company you can rely on to resolve your debt issues in a caring and considerate way, as opposed to payday loan companies and credit card providers.
-They care about their profits whereas we are interested about people who need support.
+Our fabulous TrustPilot rating demonstrates that we are a Scottish Trust Deed company you can rely on to resolve your debt issues in a caring and considerate way, as opposed to payday loan companies and credit card providers.
+They care about their profits whereas we are interested in people who need support.